ChpcTraining/css_2026/day5/readme.md

-# Prerequisites
+# Bashcrawl

-1. Make sure you have done an intro to bash and then open a bash terminal up and running that can be on Windows, Linux, Mac - your preference
+Make sure you have done an intro to bash and then open a bash terminal up and running that can be on Windows, Linux, Mac - your preference

 Open up your bash terminal and git clone the following: